 Of the 123 members of the association, 90% are small producers and 30% are women, of which one group works with the pulp and mucilage of coffee to make organic fertilizer through vermiculture.

-A prize that helps build peace
+An award that helps build peace

 The Emprender Paz Award recognizes experiences of business development and strengthening that benefit the company and its value chain and, in turn, promote the inclusion of people affected by violence.